 About me

 Hello.
-I work as a Remote Sensing Engineer at InnerPlant where I lead an engineering team working on the development of sensing systems for fluorescent plants.
+I work as Remote Sensing Engineer at InnerPlant where I lead an engineering team working on the development of sensing systems for fluorescent plants.
 I work on the development of hardware devices (design, prototyping, manufacture) and software systems (firmware for imaging devices, data analysis and modeling).
+My work involves the acquisition and analysis of images from terrestrial imagers, UAVs, as well as satellites.